How The Beatles made the "rooftop gig" an iconic rock event

 This was no ordinary gig - this was the moment that The Beatles took to the roof of their Apple offices in central London to perform their last public appearance as a group.
 The band would officially split just over a year later and the four men would never play together again.

 It’s such an iconic moment in the Fab Four’s story - the band stop the traffic with rock ’n’ roll - that it’s been copied, parodied and referenced countless times in the last 50 years.
-Now, as film-maker Peter Jackson announces that he's going to be working on a new documentary about the sessions that led to this event, we ask: why did it happen in the first place?

 The Beatles stop touring